brucehart/euler/README.md

 Python and C++.

 230 problems completed so far
+&#9989; - Completed in <1 minute execution time
+&#9888; - Completed but needs to be optimized

 |  |  |  |  |  |  |  |  |  |  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |